+CONTACT

-CONTACT: Dash Stolarz (323) 221-9944 x 198
+Dash Stolarz, (323) 221-9944, ext.
+198 Dash.stolarz@mrca.ca.gov

-The Los Angeles River Recreation Zone Closes for the Season
+Los Angeles River Recreation Zone Closed for the Season

-Kayaking, fishing, and walking in the two sections of the river managed by the Mountains Recreation and Conservation Authority are not permitted until the next Recreation Zone Season begins on Memorial Day, 2019
+Kayaking, fishing, and walking in the two sections of the river managed by the Mountains Recreation and Conservation Authority in Elysian Valley and at the Sepulveda Basin in Encino are not permitted until the next Recreation Zone Season commencing on Memorial Day, 2020

-LOS ANGELES (September 30, 2018) - The Mountains Recreation and Conservation Authority (MRCA) announced today that the Los Angeles River Recreation Zones in Elysian Valley and the Sepulveda Basin have closed for the season.
+LOS ANGELES (September 29, 2019) - The Mountains Recreation and Conservation Authority (MRCA) announced today that the Los Angeles River Recreation Zones in Elysian Valley and the Sepulveda Basin have closed for the season.

-For the sixth year in a row, the L.A.
+For the seventh year in a row, the L.A.
 River Recreation Zones have provided summer access to recreate and explore the Los Angeles River in two different parts of the river that are still in a natural state.
 Activities include steerable boating such as kayaking and canoeing, fishing and bird watching.
 The River Recreation Zones are managed by the MRCA in coordination with the City of Los Angeles and Councilmember Mitch O'Farrell, the Army Corps of Engineers, and the County of Los Angeles.

 "We look forward to opening again next Memorial Day," said MRCA Chief Ranger, Fernando Gomez.
-"We urge everyone to check out the Los Angeles River Recreation website, www.lariverrecreation.org to find out information about the program."
+"We urge everyone to check out the website www.lariverrecreation.org to find out information about the program."